 The Medical Genetics Graduate Program offers a Rotation Program for September-start students.
 (There is no Rotation Program offered for January-start students).

 Top-ranked applicants, as determined by the Admissions Committee, will be offered the opportunity to participate in this Rotation Program.
 The Program consists of three nine-week laboratory rotations, allowing students a chance to work with different potential supervisors.
 By the end of the third rotation, students will finalize their thesis supervisor.
-Therefore, those students accepted to this Program will not be required to secure the commitment of a research (thesis) supervisor before they receive acceptance to the Medical Genetics Graduate Program and the University of British Columbia.
+Therefore, those students accepted to this Program will not be required to secure the final commitment of a research (thesis) supervisor before they receive acceptance to the Medical Genetics Graduate Program and the University of British Columbia.
 However, at the end of their three laboratory rotations, students must finalize the commitment of a research supervisor in order to continue in their MSc or PhD program

 Who is eligible for the Rotation Program?